GeoCode: Interpretable Shape Programs: Additional Implementation Details

 \subsection{Training Scheme}

 We train our network for 600 epochs, with an ADAM optimizer, an initial learning rate of 1e-2, and a scheduler with a step size of 20 and a gamma value of 0.9.
-Our batch size was 33.
+Our batch size was 33. {\new Training on an Nvidia RTX 2080Ti card takes 55 hours and inference takes 20 milliseconds for a batch with a single sample.}